Bira/octopus-carnival/_drafts/lphr-scene-05.md

 - Urist's Detect Evil power finds that there's a demon in the area, but none of the others can find anything with their mundane senses.

-Blosodriette is invisible and trying to be sneaky.
+Blosodriette is invisible and trying to be silent.
 I'm giving her Stealth 15, and no one could beat that with their Hearing rolls.
 I do think all of this would make Jania cast See Invisible, and I want to say that'd let them spot her because she'd be relying on her invisibility to stay hidden.
 Call it a +10